Spring Linseed Agronomy and Varieties

 Linseed gives an excellent opportunity to control grass weeds for which various products are available.
 In a black grass situation always start with Avadex ,with a follow-up of Centurion Max if required

-Triazoles (eg Folicur) are cheap but give enhanced standing ability as well as disease control which allow crops to produce their full potential even in dry years.
-For the new season the powerful fungicide/growth regulator paclobutrazol ( marketed in "Toprex") will be available.
+For the general control of foliar diseases, Triazoles (eg Folicur) are cheap but give enhanced standing ability as well as disease control which allow crops to produce their full potential even in dry years.
+For growth regulation, the powerful fungicide/growth regulator paclobutrazol ( marketed as "Toprex") is available with EAMU approval.
 This will allow us to explore further the seed rate vs N interaction more fully to promote extra yield whilst minimising the risk of lodging.

 Always desiccate Linseed for an early and easy harvest.
-Diquat or Glyphosate can be used, although Diquat is the product of choice due to easier timing of application and positive on-farm comments suggesting easier harvesting
+Glyphosate is currently the only Approved product that can be used.
+Before it's removal from the market Diquat was a product of choice due to easier timing of application and positive on-farm comments suggesting easier harvesting.
+In early 2020 the AHDB, in collaboration with Premium Crops, have submitted EAMU applications for two desiccant products; Gozai (pyraflufen-ethyl); and Shark (carfentrazone-ethyl).

 A well-managed Linseed crop should be ready for combining directly after completing the Wheat harvest – typically late August/early September.
 Ask regular growers of linseed and they will tell you that they harvest linseed faster than any other crop.
 How do they do this?
 Taking the earliest opportunity to harvest - EVEN if the stems are still green (in fact linseed straw is MUCH less likely to cause an issue going throught he combine at this stage rather than when it is "weathered" and the fibre seperates away from the stem).
 The knife needs to be in good condition and to be sat tight on the fingers to ensure a good "shearing" action.
 Click here for our combining guide